kgesterl/MSDS_Practicum_I/README.md

 In partial fulfillment of the requirements for the degree of Master of Science in Data Science at Regis University, the following Practicum I Project has been completed.
 The project was to develop a supervised learning neural network that classifies astronomical objects based on light variance coming from the source over a specified observation timeframe.

+A presentation overview of the project is [here](https://youtu.be/b-u0gvMi_Gs)

 ## Scientific Motivation & Telescope Description